Equal Opportunities/Diversity Policy

 Although the is no statutory requirement for organizations to have an Equal Opportunities policy, having one will give guidance and structure in relation to fairness in the workplace whilst also setting out a company's ethos.

 The employer is committed to the principle of equal opportunities in recruitment and employment and is opposed to any form of less favourable treatment or financial reward through direct or indirect discrimination, harassment, victimisation to employees or job applicants on the grounds of race, religious beliefs, political opinions, creed, colour, ethnic origin, nationality, marital/civil partnership status, sex, sexual orientation, disability, pregnancy and maternity or age.

 It is the duty of all employees to accept their personal responsibility in adhering to the principles of equal opportunities.
 The employer will actively promote equal opportunities throughout the organisation to ensure that employees, whether part-time or full-time receive treatment that is fair and equitable and consistent with their relevant aptitudes, potential skills and abilities.
 Employees will be recruited and selected, promoted and trained on the basis of objective criteria to ensure the business has the right people in the right roles.
-We recognize that sexual, racial and other forms of harassment may cause problems at work and are committed to ensuring that unacceptable behaviour does not take place.
+We recognize that sexual, racial , age and disability are covered under the legislation however other forms of harassment may cause problems at work and we are committed to ensuring that unacceptable behaviour does not take place.

 Grievance and Disciplinary Procedures

 The employer will ensure that any employee who feels that's/ he has receive unfair treatment or been subjected to discrimination can raise the matter by following the company's grievance procedure.
 The employer will ensure that any employee making a complaint of unfair treatment/discrimination will be protected against victimization and any conduct colleagues may be dealt with under the company's disciplinary policy.

 The Company will provide employees with relevant training, to develop and promote individuals on the basis of merit and ability.